Waste Connections ramps up automation, fire prevention at new Illinois MRF

 “We used all the latest and greatest technology we could find,” says David Kawa, district manager for Groot Industries.

 Waste Connections Director of Recycling Operations Tim Horkay says the cost of the fire prevention systems was “a sizeable investment”—more than 5 percent of the total project cost.
-The company says, however, that it already has proven to be money well spent, as the system successfully has fought one fire since startup.
-When flames engulfed both paper bunkers, on-site employees were able to deploy the in-bunker compressed foam units and Waste Connections says the fire was extinguished before the fire department arrived and resulted in no damage to surrounding belts and controls.
+The company says, however, that it already has proven to be money well spent as the system successfully has fought one fire since startup.
+When flames engulfed both paper bunkers, on-site employees deployed the in-bunker compressed foam units and, Waste Connections says, the fire was extinguished before the fire department arrived and resulted in no damage to surrounding belts and controls.

 Kawa adds that “all hands are on deck” when it comes to monitoring the system for potential incidents.